Written on January 12, 2026

 After the train ride home, after I got off the train, while I was listening to Around the Bay by Department of Eagles, waiting for the train to leave so I could get in my car, someone tapped me on the shoulder.

-I turned around, and it was a young woman I knew, who I have absolutely nothing in common with.
+I turned around, and it was a woman I know, who I have absolutely nothing in common with.
 I immediately asked her if she ever heard of Department of Eagles.
 She said no, so I walked to my car.
 She followed and offered me some of her pizza.
 I asked if she wanted to hear the song, and she listened, and said it wasn't her style.
 I did not have any of her pizza.

 It seems to me that, if you like any music, it says something about your personality.
 The style, the genre, the lyrics, all of it.
 And if someone else likes it too, for the same reasons, then you could be friends.